 The feeling you get after eating Cinnabon.

-Also, a word that refers to the general increase in prices.
+Also, a term that refers to the general increase in prices.

 Inflation is said to occur when a dollar today purchases less than what it used to be able to purchase.

 Inflation rose more than expected in August even as gas prices helped give consumers a little bit of a break, the Bureau of Labor Statistics reported Tuesday.